jippi/masto-guide/docs/guide/twitter-and-mastodon.md

 ## No algorithm

 This is not something Mastodon uses.
 At all.
 All timelines are strictly chronologic by default, and no automatic filtering will apply to what appears in your timeline.
-(You can, of course, tweak this via the [filters]({{ server_url }}/filters){target="_blank"}) menu in your profile.
+(You can, of course, tweak this via the `filters` menu in your profile.
 This also means `boosting`, and liberal usage of hashtags is much more important (and less intrusive than on Twitter) for discovering content.

 ## No ads